MicrosoftDocs/sql-docs/azure-sql/database/active-geo-replication-overview.md

 - **Failover (no data loss)**

-  Failover switches the roles of primary and geo-secondary databases after completing full data synchronization.
-A failover doesn't result in data loss.
-The duration of failover depends on the size of transaction log on the primary that needs to be synchronized to the geo-secondary.
+  Failover switches the roles of primary and geo-secondary databases after completing full data synchronization so there's no data loss.
+Duration of the failover depends on the size of the transaction log on the primary that needs to be synchronized to the geo-secondary.
 Failover is designed for the following scenarios:

-  - Perform DR drills in production when the data loss isn't acceptable;
+  - Perform DR drills in production when the data loss isn't acceptable
-  - Relocate the database to a different region;
+  - Relocate the database to a different region
   - Return the database to the primary region after the outage has been mitigated (known as failback).

 - **Forced failover (potential data loss)**

-  Forced failover immediately switches the geo-secondary to the primary role without any synchronization with the primary.
+  Forced failover immediately switches the geo-secondary to the primary role without waiting for synchronization with the primary.
 Any transactions committed on the primary but not yet replicated to the secondary are lost.
 This operation is designed as a recovery method during outages when the primary isn't accessible, but database availability must be quickly restored.
-When the original primary is back online, it is automatically reconnected, reseeded using the current primary data, and become a new geo-secondary.
+When the original primary is back online, it's automatically reconnected, reseeded using current data from the primary, and become the new geo-secondary.

   > [!IMPORTANT]
   > After either failover or forced failover, the connection endpoint for the new primary changes because the new primary is now located on a different logical server.